PrasadiKuruppu/Plant-Nutrition-Level-Detection/README.md

 Project Description:

-	Nitrogen(N),Phosphorus(P) and Potassium(K) are the primaty nitrients for the plants.
-In this code I have used color of the leaf to detect the type of low neutrition level.Nitrogen and Potassium have yellow color and Phosphorus has a purple color when the leaves are suffering from low neutrition level of the respective neutrients.
+	Nitrogen(N),Phosphorus(P) and Potassium(K) are the primary nitrients for the plants.
+In this code I have used color of the leaf to detect the type of low nutrition level.Nitrogen and Potassium have yellow color and Phosphorus has a purple color when the leaves are suffering from low nutrition level of the respective nutrients.

 	I have provided all the requiered details of the code in each line of the code.
 In the code first I have identified the difference between yellow and purple